 In the end, though, it’s not the politics that matters; it is the hardship for real people.
 It’s the nonelected who are the innocent collateral damage in such a partisan fight.
 They are the ones hurt by the standoff—people who had no say in the decisions not to reach a compromise before it is too late.
 And that is the group President Obama and Democrats, the 2012 election victors, should think about.
 How many of these people who voted for the president and his party, thinking they would be protected from gridlock, might now feel let down, concluding that maybe “all of those people in Washington are the problem”?
 That’s why the rather cavalier attitude that some Democratic operatives seem to have—relishing this fight, anxious to score yet another win over Republicans—could be risky.
 Hubris is never a good thing.

 We all remember the scene in the cinematic masterpiece The Godfather when the mafia gangs are poised for war, threatening to “go to the mattresses.”
 There is a sense of dread, knowing there will be casualties.
 Politicians going into this fight should all know there will be casualties.

-This article appears in the Feb.
-26, 2013, edition of National Journal Daily as Collateral Damage.
+This article appears in the February 26, 2013, edition of NJ Daily as Collateral Damage.